datastax/sstable-to-arrow/cpp/README.md

 ## Additional features

 sstable-to-arrow can also save the SSTable data as a Parquet file by passing the `-p` flag along with the destination file path.
-Read the full usage details by running `./sstable-to-arrow -h`.
+Read the full usage details by running `./exe/sstable-to-arrow -h`.

+An `sstable_to_pyarrow` Python library is also currently under development.
+The underlying C++ library is located in `cpp/python` and uses [Boost.Python](https://www.boost.org/doc/libs/1_77_0/libs/python/doc/html/index.html) to provide Python bindings.

 ## Limitations and caveats